WSG23/yosai_intel_dashboard_fresh/README.md

 warmer.record_usage("top_users")

 await warmer.warm()

+# Manually warm specific keys at startup
+await cache.warm(["recent_events", "top_users"], load_from_db)
 ```

 Calling `ServiceContainer.warm_caches()` runs the warmer automatically if it is
 registered with the container.

+Set the `CACHE_WARM_KEYS` environment variable with a comma separated list of
+keys to have the application pre-warm them during startup.

 ### Redis Cache Layer